denismaggior8/enigma-codebook-generator/README.md

 ```

 > [!NOTE]
-> Each time you refresh the page you get a new codebook with no-way to recover the previous one (the app does not maintain a state of previous generations)... unless you saved it locally or printed it.
+> Each time you refresh the page you get a new codebook with no-way to recover the previous one (as the app does not maintain a state of previous generations)... unless you saved it locally or printed it.